DavePlayer/DavePlayer/README.md

 ---
 ## About me
 ---
-* 🏫 I am about to finish high-school
 * 🖥️ Fullstack developer with interests in electronics
 * 👨‍💻 I know basic penetrations techniques and interested learns about cyber security